Black String in the Standard Model: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this Letter, we have constructed the black string solution.
+In this paper, we have constructed the black string solution.
 There are several future directions to be explored.
 For instance, the stability of the solution is important.
 The perturbative analysis based on the gauge invariant variable would be necessary to this end.
 We have assumed the spin structure as a tangential structure of the spacetime.
 However, if the $B-L$ gauge field is introduced, it is more natural to consider the Spin$^c$ structure.
 In this case, the bordism group is $\Omega_1^{\text{Spin}^c}=0$.
 This implies the black string solution has an instability associated with the $B-L$ gauge field.

 Another interesting direction is to construct the black solutions in string theories.
-The same technology we have used in this Letter could be applied to the string theory branes.\footnote{See Ref.~\cite{Fukuda:2024pvu} for the solutions of heterotic black $0$ and $4$-branes, and Ref.~\cite{Horowitz:1991cd} for the $6$-brane.} We will report these issues in future publication~\cite{WIP}.
+The same technology we have used in this paper could be applied to the string theory branes.\footnote{See Ref.~\cite{Fukuda:2024pvu} for the solutions of heterotic black $0$ and $4$-branes, and Ref.~\cite{Horowitz:1991cd} for the $6$-brane.} We will report these issues in future publication~\cite{WIP}.
+Furthermore, in the case of supersymmetric 7-branes~\cite{Greene:1989ya}, it involves an orbifold identification, which is viewed as an additional contribution to the deficit angle.
+It is interesting to study a similar effect in our context.

 It is also worth considering phenomenological and cosmological applications.
-Particularly, it is quite non-trivial if the black string that we considered above can be produced in the universe.
+Particularly, it is quite non-trivial if the black string that we considered above can be produced in the Universe.
 Since the size of the black string is very thick (even comparable to the Hubble horizon size for the temperature around $m_3$), their dynamics after the production should be different from conventional cosmic strings~\cite{Vilenkin:2000jqa}.